mulargui/healthylinkx-ux/README.md

 vm. files to setup a vm using vagrant and virtualbox. move the vagrantfile to the root of the repo.\
 docker. how to create and manage the container.\
 k8s. templates to create the service in kubernetes. tested with minikube.
 Edit setup.bat to point to the directory where you cloned the repo\
-You can see how I set up minikube in the repo http://github.com/mulargui/healthylinkx-k8s
+You can see how I set up minikube in the repo http://github.com/mulargui/healthylinkx-k8s \

+Note: Keep in mind if you clone this repo in Windows that shellscripts' line breaks will be adjusted to Windows and will not work in minikube.
+You will need to edit the files.